hasankadirdemircan/hasankadirdemircan/README.md

 ### Hi there 👋 I'm Kadir!

-- 💼 I have been working at BetBull/Wynn Interactive as a Java Developer
+- 💼 I have been working at XPoint-Tech as a Software Developer

 - 🔭 I am developing myself in the field of Java technologies and microservice architectures.
 Besides that I am interested in devops technologies.
 I care about my development to become a full stack developer.
 Furthermore, I love blogging